Scatchell/ideas-blog/source/_posts/2013-11-09-the-cool-factor.markdown

 In the IT industry, I believe there is an unspoken influence which places a stronger focus on depth than on breadth.
 I will also argue that I think this is wrong, and not only potentially dangerous to the industry as a whole, but also *particularly* dangerous to consulting firms - the reasoning of which I will try to detail shortly.

-I feel safe suggesting such a hard opinion because I don't insult the general ideology of depth being 'better' than breadth, but instead I insult the mechanism that I believe often causes this decision to be made <a onclick="$('#hidden-coolness').show()" style="cursor:pointer;">click to see:</a>
+I feel safe suggesting such a hard opinion because I don't insult the general ideology of depth being 'better' than breadth, but instead I insult the mechanism that I believe often causes this decision to be made (scroll down to see):

 <div id="hidden-coolness" style="
-display: none;
+visibility: hidden;
 padding: 15px;
 border: 4px dashed black;
 ">